 Studies on these drugs are varied, but in 2016 the University of Bonn and Rostock issued a warning: a probable correlation between PPI use and dementia.
 Their study has been published on JAMA Neurology in April 2016 and he is not the only one who brought out this possibility.
 A total of approximately 74.000 elderly people aged 75 and under who had no treatment at the start of the treatment participated in the observation signs of dementia.
 Researchers from the University of Bonn and Rostock conducted a retrospective observational analysis for the years between 2004 and 2011.
 Among these were 2950 patients who regularly took gastric protectors and showed a significant increase in risk of onset dementia compared to patients not treated with PPI.

 Specifically, the study has shown that the use of PPI is associated with an increased incidence of all forms of dementia (+ 38%) and especially Alzheimer's (+ 44%).
 It is a very important fact considering that in Italy they are among the most prescribed drugs and that 20% of people aged between 75 and 84 show signs of cognitive decline.

 Why these drugs are dangerous

-They are part of the family of these drugs: omeprazole, pantoprazole, lanzoprazole, esomeprazole and rabeprazole.
-The hypotheses put in place are varied and also supported by other studies.
-In this in particular it has been noted that lanzoprazole would increase the production of amyloid beta protein responsible for Alzheimer's.
+The family of these drugs are: omeprazole, pantoprazole, lanzoprazole, esomeprazole and rabeprazole.
+The hypotheses put in place are various and also supported by other studies.
+In this particular it was noted that lanzoprazole would increase the production of beta amyloid protein responsible for Alzheimer's.